Major powers examine long-shot options in Iran talks

 Any new proposal would also have to take into account Iran’s growing holdings of refined uranium as well as its expanding enrichment capacity, according to Fitzpatrick.

-In return for making concessions, Iran “will need some sanctions relief beyond the meager measures that were offered in the earlier rounds of talks,” he added.
+In return for making concessions, Iran “will need some sanctions relief beyond the meagre measures that were offered in the earlier rounds of talks,” he added.

 But Ali Vaez of the International Crisis Group said a “gulf of expectations” between negotiators and the irreversible nature of many sanctions made a “more-for-more” strategy implausible.